 Roberta Pothier has been a behind-the-scenes mentor for many years.
 After realizing how important robotics was to her son Gerry, she became more involved by helping the Devilbotz get noticed within the community.
 Four years ago, Roberta and Gerry started a robotics program at the Francis Wyman Elementary School for 5th graders, including her daughter Michelle, who is now on the team.
 This program was so successful that it’s now run in all four elementary schools in the district, and has spawned a similar program in the middle school.
 Roberta has been in banking for over 30 years and currently works for one of the team’s sponsors, Hanscom Federal Credit Union.
 For Roberta and her husband Gerry, it goes without saying this is a family affair when it comes to robotics.
 The Pothiers’ vision has always been to help robotics programs permeate the Burlington community and inspire students of all ages to an interest in engineering.

 Gerry Pothier III has been associated with the Devilbotz since 2007, first as a student and now as a mentor.
 He is very encouraging in his approach with students and believes that everyone has something to contribute.
-Gerry concentrates on mentoring Computer-aided Design (CAD) with PTC’s Creo Parametric.
+Gerry concentrates on mentoring the Mechanical group.
 He credits his time on the team for inspiring him to pursue a career in engineering.
-Gerry is studying Mechanical Engineering at Wentworth Institute of Technology and now works at Solid Material Solutions, and describes himself as a physics nerd who loves robotics, engineering, and collaborative problem solving.
+Gerry has a Mechanical Engineering degree from Wentworth Institute of Technology and now works at Solid Material Solutions, and describes himself as a physics nerd who loves robotics, engineering, and collaborative problem solving.

-From running the website team to teaching team members how to code, Rick O’Donnell has many responsibilities.
+From running the scouting team to teaching team members how to code, Rick O’Donnell has many responsibilities.
 When teaching HTML to team members, Mr. O’Donnell leads them to reach their own conclusions, helping them in the long run.
 Mr. O’Donnell is adept at combining different ideas, leaving everyone happy.
 When he is not helping at Robotics, Mr. O’Donnell is working hard for Akamai.
 He enjoys spending time with family, playing board games, and volunteering at his church.
 Mr. O’Donnell is a big fan of the New York Yankees, the Dallas Cowboys, and the Syracuse Orangemen.